Did Detroit’s Universal Recording Studios evolve into the legendary United Sound Systems?

 No doubt, the future of the legendary United Sound Systems recording studio on 2nd Avenue in Detroit is in question.
-Click here for the Detroit Wiki page on the building’s history and to review results from recent surveys by the Michigan Department of Transportation, or MDOT.
-MDOT is moving forward with plans to upgrade the Interstate 94 expressway, and the United Sound Systems building appears to be in the way of the expansion.
+Click here for the building’s history.
+The Michigan Department of Transportation, or MDOT, is moving forward with plans to upgrade the Interstate 94 expressway, and the United Sound Systems building appears to be in the way of the expansion.

 A few weeks ago, I attended a meeting of the Detroit Sound Conservancy and the current owners of the United Sound Systems building showed up.
 Members of the Detroit Sound Conservancy are working with MDOT and the owners of United Sound Systems to save one of the oldest recording studios in the country.